 I am both very proud and very happy to announce my engagement to Miss Sarah Pozner in The Times today.

-This week’s edition of ¡Hola! magazine (13 May 2015) Spanish parent of Hello! magazine, opens with myself and my then girlfriend, now fiancée (see official announcement in next post) Sarah in a long feature with the headline of “Alexander Fiske-Harrison, the English ‘gentleman’ who one day became an expert on bullfighting” (pp.4-12.)
-Although I see we got bumped from the cover by Princess Charlotte of Cambridge.
+This week’s edition of ¡Hola! magazine (13 May 2015) Spanish parent of Hello! magazine (which runs throughout Latin America as well to a readership of twenty million), opens with myself and my fiancée, Sarah, in a long feature with the headline of “Alexander Fiske-Harrison, the English ‘gentleman’ who one day became an expert on bullfighting” (pp.4-12.)
+Although I see we failed to make the cover courtesy of the birth of Princess Charlotte of Cambridge.

 I enclose the text of my interview in the original English below.
-Please note the introduction and captions are by Mamen Sánchez, not me.
-Mamen is director of ¡Hola!, granddaughter of its founder, and author of The Altogether Unexpected Disappearance of Atticus Craftsman (Random House, 2015), which I am so enjoying reading at the moment.
+Interview, introductory preamble and captions are by Mamen Sánchez, director of ¡Hola! (and granddaughter of its founder.)

-Thank you to the Hotel Alfonso XIII in Seville for putting us up – there is a reason I have kept coming back for fifteen years – and Gieves & Hawkes, No.1 Savile Row, for providing my suit (the navy one, the only item of ny own clothing I wore at Otley Hall) – there is a reason my family has kept going back for generations – and Ralph Lauren for providing Sarah and I with clothes in the Feria de Abril in Seville this year.
+With thanks to the Hotel Alfonso XIII in Seville and my family tailors, Gieves & Hawkes, No.1 Savile Row, for my suit (the navy single-breasted and sole item of my own clothing in the shoot) and Ralph Lauren for providing Sarah and I with clothes in the Feria de Abril in Seville this year.

 (All media enquiries to firstname.lastname@example.org)